-Preheat oven to 400F.
+- Preheat oven to 400F.
 Grease a large baking sheet with 1 tablespoon olive oil.
-Add the cubed butternut squash to the baking dish in one layer, and drizzle with the other tablespoon of olive oil.
+Add the cubed butternut squash and peeled garlic cloves to the baking dish in one layer, and drizzle with the other tablespoon of olive oil.
 Bake for 15-20 minutes, or until the butternut squash is fork-tender.
 Set aside to cool down.
 Do not turn off the oven yet!

-In a small food processor, combine the milk, heavy cream, minced garlic, chopped sage leaves, salt, and pepper.
-Add half of the cooked butternut squash (about 1+1/2 cups) and process for a few seconds until smooth.
+- In a food processor or blender, combine the milk, half and half, roasted garlic, chopped sage leaves, 1 teaspoon thyme leaves, salt, and pepper.
+Add half of the roasted butternut squash (about 2 cups) and pulse for a few seconds until smooth.

-Add the chickpeas and the remaining cubed butternut squash to a small baking dish (I used this Pyrex 1.3 quart dish.
-A similar 10 x 6 inch 1-2 quart dish would work just as well).
-Pour about half of the butternut squash sauce over the chickpeas/butternut squash mixture and stir to combine.
-Pour the rest of the butternut squash sauce over the top of the chickpeas.
-Top generously with grated Parmesan cheese and fresh thyme.
+- Add the chickpeas and the remaining 2 cups roasted butternut squash to a small-medium casserole dish (1.5 - 2.5 quarts).
+Pour the butternut squash sauce over the chickpeas/butternut squash mixture and stir to combine.
+Top generously with grated Parmesan cheese and the remaining fresh thyme leaves.
 Add a sprinkling of freshly ground black pepper.

 - Bake for 10 minutes until the casserole is heated through and the cheese starts to melt.
 Turn on the broiler and set the casserole under the direct heat of the broiler for 2-3 minutes, or until the Parmesan cheese turns golden brown.
 Keep and eye on it, since the broiler can burn food quickly.Remove the casserole from heat and cool 10 minutes before serving.